Symphony No. 7 (Beethoven): Premiere

 The work was premiered with Beethoven himself conducting in Vienna on 8 December 1813 at a charity concert for soldiers wounded in the Battle of Hanau.
 In Beethoven's address to the participants, the motives are not openly named: "We are moved by nothing but pure patriotism and the joyful sacrifice of our powers for those who have sacrificed so much for us."

 The program also included the patriotic work Wellington's Victory, exalting the victory of the British over Napoleon's France.
 The orchestra was led by Beethoven's friend Ignaz Schuppanzigh and included some of the finest musicians of the day: violinist Louis Spohr, composers Johann Nepomuk Hummel, Giacomo Meyerbeer and Antonio Salieri.
 The Italian guitar virtuoso Mauro Giuliani played cello at the premiere.

 The piece was very well received, such that the audience demanded the Allegretto movement be encored immediately.
 Spohr made particular mention of Beethoven's enthusiastic gestures on the podium ("as a sforzando occurred, he tore his arms with a great vehemence asunder ... at the entrance of a forte he jumped in the air"), and "the friends of Beethoven made arrangements for a repetition of the concert" by which "Beethoven was extricated from his pecuniary difficulties".

 Editions

 The first edition of the score, parts and piano reduction was published in November 1816 by Steiner & Comp.

+The autograph of the work is preserved in the Jagiellonian Library in Kraków.
 A facsimile of Beethoven's manuscript was published in 2017 by Laaber Verlag.